MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-cancel-job.md

 ### console_output

-If *None* use the console option that was present when the job was created, if *True* output any console output that was present when the the job was cancelled will be displayed.
+If *None* use the console option that was present when the job was created, if *True* output any console output that was present when the job was cancelled will be displayed.
 If *False* then all console output will not be displayed.